tawhidulIKhan/is-valid-bd-mobile-number/README.md

 ## Getting Started
-is-valid-bd-mobile-number is npm package to check if Bangladeshi mobile number is valid or not
+is-valid-bd-mobile-number is npm package to check if Bangladeshi mobile number is valid or not and gets operator information
 ## Features
 * Any BD mobile phone number can be checked
 ## How to install